cakeio-unreal/cakeio-unreal.github.io/docs/core-api/special-types/results.md

 ```

 ### Using IO Results
 Results have a minimal interface, offering just a few utility methods for common operations.
-Often callers will want to know whether or not an error has occurred to determine if they should examine the outcome value in detail.
+Often callers will want to know if an error has occurred to determine if they should examine the outcome value in detail.
 For this purpose, we can use `IsOk`, which returns true if the outcome value is either `Ok` or `NoOp`, and returns false otherwise:
 ```c++ hl_lines="2 15"
 	FCakeResultFileIO ResultOkFile{ FCakeResultFileIO::Ok() };
 	if (ResultOkFile.IsOk())